 Really?
 What is all the fuss about?
 Why worry about the relationship I have with Starbucks coffees, yummy cookies, pies, cakes, fast food delicacies like Chick-fil-A’s chocolate milkshake, or too many chicken nuggets in my box with a large sized waffle fry?
 What’s the harm?
 It’s not like my waistline has expanded so far that I need to go out and buy a whole new wardrobe!

 Here’s the crux of the matter: Am I honoring God with my relationship to sweets?

-In his book Every Body Matters, Gary Thomas provides the answer: “God alone knows whether we are honoring him with our daily choices.”
+In his book Every Body Matters, Gary Thomas espouses: “God alone knows whether we are honoring him with our daily choices.”

-This is my second year for a “no dairy, no sugar fast” through the month of September.
-I have learned so much, but I realize I can’t just do this one month a year and honor the Lord.
+As I “gear up” for another “no dairy, no sugar fast” through the month of September.
+I’ve learned I can’t do this just one month a year and honor the Lord.
 I need a complete alteration of honoring God with my daily choices – spiritual and physical.
 I don’t feel it’s wrong to enjoy something sweet from time to time.
 But it becomes a problem when I allow it to control me and fall into indulging.
 In the Merriam-Webster Dictionary, indulge is defined as “to give free rein to; to take unrestrained pleasure; to yield to the desire of; to treat with excessive leniency”!
 Wow, that really doesn’t paint a pretty picture: A controlling, unrestrained desire!

 “What if exercise and discipline in eating isn’t as much about physical health as about honoring the God who made us?”
 (Gary Thomas).